pointdiese/starter-kit-masonric/README.md

 ## Masonry Grid Gallery Assets

 MASONRIC's grid is powered by [markmead's AlpineJS-Masonry plugin](https://github.com/markmead/alpinejs-masonry).
 You can customize the number of columns (between 1 to 12) for the gallery to fit your needs in the Global settings.
 All the pictures displayed on the home page are in the "Gallery" asset container and uses the File Driver Disk "gallery" already configured in config/filesystems.php.
-The following fieldsets are available for the gallery pictures :
-- Alt Text (optional)
-- Linked entry (optional)
-- Credits (optional)

 ## Collections